 Women with PCOS experience abnormalities in androgen and estrogen metabolism.

 Excess estrogen is often linked to both weight gain and hair loss.
 On the other hand, excess androgen levels or hyperandrogenism also cause female pattern hair loss.

 During menopause, the estrogen and progesterone levels decrease in women.
 Low progesterone levels often lead to increased androgen levels.
-This shift in hormones during menopause is responsible for weight gain, mood swings, and hair loss (12).
+This shift in hormones during menopause is responsible for hair loss, mood swings, and weight gain (14).

 - Adrenal Fatigue

 Long-term stress activates the adrenal glands and causes adrenal fatigue.
 These glands regulate adrenaline and cortisol.
 When they are overworked, they produce more cortisol and cannot keep up with other demands of the body, causing fatigue, sleeplessness, weight gain, low immunity, and hair loss.
 Animal studies have linked hair loss to increased adrenal activity (17).

 The best way to combat this is to take care of your diet and sleeping patterns.
 Improve your lifestyle through stress management and physical activity to minimize adrenal fatigue.

 Prescription medicines like antidepressants, anti-seizure medication, and corticosteroids may cause weight gain and hair loss (18) (19).
 Hair loss triggered by medications is temporary, and normal hair growth resumes once you stop the medication.
 Consult a licensed medical practitioner if the hair loss persists.